thinkst/canarytools-docs/docs/canarytokens/factory.md

 ::: tip
 The values returned by this Canarytokens Factory API correspond to the `kind` parameter used to create Canarytokens via the Canarytokens Factory.
-As an example, if I wanted to create a Cloned Web Canarytoken, I would check the response to this Canarytoken Factory API and use `cloned-web` to define the Canarytoken type I wish to create.
+As an example, if you wanted to create a Cloned Web Canarytoken, you would check the response to this Canarytoken Factory API and use `cloned-web` to define the Canarytoken type you wish to create via the Canarytoken Factory.
 :::

 <APIDetails :endpoint="$page.frontmatter.endpoints.list_factory_canarytokens">